brianhouse/art_and_code/README.md

 - Gain proficiency programming in the Python programming language

-## Assignments and Grading
+## Coursework and Evaluation

 ### Sketches
-This course is built around open-ended code "sketches" that progress through a series of formal qualities associated with computational media: **algorithm**, **coordinates**, **repetition**, **indeterminacy**, **nonlinearity**, **recombination**, **glitch**, **emergence**, and **interface**.
-In addition, each sketch introduces and makes use of a new programming topic, such as the use of loops.
+This course is built around open-ended code "sketches" that progress through a series of formal qualities associated with computational media: **algorithm**, **coordinates**, **repetition**, **indeterminacy**, **interface**, **nonlinearity**, and **emergence**.
+In addition, each sketch introduces and makes use of a new programming topic, such as the use of loops or lists.
 We will work on sketches during class, but it is expected that most of your development will be done as homework.

-Sketches cumulatively account for 75% of your final grade.
-They must include a title and a [3-sentence statement](https://github.com/brianhouse/art_and_code/blob/master/resources/statement_guidelines.md) and will be [critiqued](https://github.com/brianhouse/art_and_code/blob/master/resources/crit_guidelines.md) during class.
-All work must be submit online through Moodle *prior* to the crit—**no late work is accepted**, and you must attend the crit for your work to be graded.
-Submit your sketch folder with an image or text output and type your statement on Moodle (keep a copy to present with during crit).
-Sketches will be evaluated on both craft and concept.
+Sketches must include a title and a [3-sentence statement](https://github.com/brianhouse/art_and_code/blob/master/resources/statement_guidelines.md) and will be [critiqued](https://github.com/brianhouse/art_and_code/blob/master/resources/crit_guidelines.md) during class.
+All work must be submit online through Moodle *prior* to the crit; **no late work is accepted**, and you must attend the crit to receive credit for your work.
+Submit your sketch files and type your statement on Moodle (keep a copy of your statement to present with during crit).

 ### Presentations
 Each student will give a 10-minute presentation on an artist working with code.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
 Students will [sign up to present](https://docs.google.com/spreadsheets/d/1stVk6uRyHTKgFqAxmZ_sBF8zGIjWaTkDUbEUssZV3kk/edit?usp=sharing) on an artist chosen from [a list](https://github.com/brianhouse/art_and_code/blob/master/resources/artists.md) on a first-come, first-served basis.
-These presentations make up 10% of your final grade.

 ### Participation
-Motivated and mindful participation in crit and classroom disscussion is expected and constitutes 15% of your final grade.
-Attendance is mandatory, and missed classes or late arrivals will impact your participation grade at the professor's discretion.
+Attendance is mandatory, and motivated and mindful participation in crit and classroom disscussion is expected.

+### Grading
+In this course, you are expected to earnestly engage in the practice of studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
+In other words, your grade is about process, not about product.
+Completing all work on time and participating in class is the baseline standard.
+Beyond that, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative impulses.
+As this is an introductory course, experimenting with the craft of code is the primary emphasis and should be your focus.
+Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies